paveyry/mediaserver-clipper/README.md

 From highest to lowest priority:

 * Sorting clips in grid from most recent to oldest
-* Better error messages when ffprobe and ffmpeg fail
 * Selecting clip resolution
 * Documentation
 * Better logging